Stock options can be a great perk offered by some companies.

 Can I Use Stock Options for Retirement Savings?

-It is possible to use your stock options for your retirement savings, but they will not be protected from taxes the way that your investments in a 401(k) or IRA would be.
-One way around that is to invest the money you get from selling it or from dividends in an IRA account.
+It is possible to use your company stock options as a retirement savings strategy, but they will not be protected from taxes the way that your investments in a 401(k) or IRA would be.